MtnDont/OSCProject4/README.txt

 oufs_create {filename}
     Writes data to a file, and clears its data if the file exists.

-oufs_link {source} {destination}
-    Links one file in one directory to one in another directory, pointing to the same data.

-oufs_remove {filename}
-    Removes a file and its data.

-oufs_touch {filename}
-    Adds a file named {filename}.

 oufs_format
     Formats the disk.

 oufs_inspect
     Inspects various parts of data within the disk.
 Execute the program for more information

+oufs_link {source} {destination}
+    Links one file in one directory to one in another directory, pointing to the same data.

 oufs_ls {directory}
     Lists the directories in the a listed directory or the current working